 - Canned Clams: This recipe is about simplicity, and it doesn't get much easier than canned clams.

-- Anchovies: The secret ingredient is a bit of anchovy to highlight the seafood flavor of this dish.
+- Anchovies: The secret ingredient is a bit of anchovy to highlight the dish's seafood flavor, as in this caramelized shallot pasta.

 Pro Tips

-Mince the pancetta beforehand: This will save time and make preparing this quick dinner even quicker.
+➢Mince the pancetta beforehand: This will save time and make preparing this dinner that much faster.

-You can, but the clam juice is readily available in the canned clams, and it will extend the clam/seafood flavor of this dish.
-And unless you use seafood stock, which isn’t always easy to find, chicken or vegetable broth/stock won’t be quite the same in this recipe.
+You can, but the canned clams already contain clam juice, which will enhance the clam/seafood flavor of this dish.
+And unless you use seafood stock, which isn't always easy to find, chicken or vegetable broth/stock won't be quite the same here.

 You may have added too much pasta water, so add only a little at a time as you toss everything together.
-If you still add too much, allow the pasta to sit for a few minutes to help absorb some of it.
-You can also carefully place a lid on the pot/pan of pasta before opening it slightly and draining some of the liquid.
-You may need a second pair of hands to help you with this!
+If you still add too much, let the pasta sit for a few minutes to help absorb some of it.
+You can also spoon out some of the liquid.

-This pasta should have plenty of “sauce” from the amount of clam juice alone, but reserve at least 1 cup of pasta water in case it needs more moisture.
-I find that this recipe typically doesn’t require any pasta water with the initial serving, but it can come in handy if the pasta sits for a while.
-You can also keep bottled clam juice on hand and add some when cooking the clams if you want more liquid.
+This pasta should have plenty of "sauce" from the amount of clam juice alone, but reserve at least 1 cup of pasta water in case it needs more, especially if the pasta is going to sit for a bit.

-Refrigerator: Store in an airtight container in the fridge for 2-3 days.
+Refrigerator: Store in an airtight container in the fridge for up to 2 days.

 Freezer: I don't recommend freezing most cooked pasta, and the clams in this dish won't reheat well from the freezer.